July 15, 1905– Dorothy Fields

 In her 50 years as a lyricist, Fields wrote words for more than 400 songs for 19 musicals, and 25 films.
 She was the only woman among the first 10 people inducted into the Songwriters’ Hall of Fame.

 Her family was deeply involved in showbiz.
 Her father, Lew Fields, was a Jewish immigrant from Poland who partnered with Joe Weber to become one of the most popular comedy duos of the early years of Vaudeville.
 They were known as “Weber and Fields”.
-When the act broke up in 1904, Lew Fields became one of the most influential theater producers the 20th century.
+When the act broke up in 1904, Lew Fields became one of the most influential theatre producers the 20th century.
 From 1904 through 1916, he produced 40 Broadway shows, and was even nicknamed “The King of Musical Comedy”.
 She had two older brothers, Joseph Fields and Herbert Fields, who also became successful on Broadway: Joseph as a writer and producer, and Herbert as a writer who later became his sister’s collaborator.

 Yet, her father disapproved of her choice to pursue acting and did everything he could to prevent her from becoming a success.
-When she was 17-years-old, he refused to let her take a job with a theatre company in Yonkers.
+When she was 17 years old, he refused to let her take a job with a theatre company in Yonkers.
 Instead, Fields worked as a teacher and a laboratory assistant, while secretly submitting work to magazines.

 The show introduced the song I Can’t Give You Anything But Love.
-It ran for 518 performances, becoming the longest running all-black show on Broadway, featuring the Blackbirds Beauty Chorus and the Famous Blackbirds Orchestra.
+It ran for 518 performances, becoming the longest running all-Black show on Broadway, featuring the Blackbirds Beauty Chorus and the Famous Blackbirds Orchestra.

 Fields and McHugh were a team until 1935.
 They wrote specialty numbers for the various Cotton Club revues, many were made hits when recorded by Duke Ellington.

-In the mid-1930s, Fields started to write lyrics for films and collaborated with other composers, including Kern.
+In the mid-1930s, Fields started to write lyrics for films and collaborated with other composers.
 With Kern, she worked on the film version of Roberta (1935) and had their greatest success, Swing Time.
 The song The Way You Look Tonight, a foxtrot sung by Astaire, seated at a piano, while Rogers is busy washing her hair in another room, brings nostalgic romanticism to the affair, but later, when the music is danced to as part of Never Gonna Dance sequence, it provides a mood of somber poignancy.
 With enduring appeal, this song is regularly featured in modern films Chinatown (1974) and My Best Friend’s Wedding (1997).
 The Way You Look Tonight won Fields and McHugh an Academy Award.

 Fields returned to New York City and worked again on Broadway shows as a librettist and lyricist, collaborating with Arthur Schwartz on Stars In Your Eyes (1939) with Jimmy Durante and Ethel Merman, and they re-teamed for the lovely A Tree Grows In Brooklyn (1951).
 In the 1940s, she teamed up with her brother Herbert, with whom she wrote the books for three Cole Porter shows, Let’s Face It!
 (1941) with Danny Kaye, Eve Arden, Vivian Vance and Nanette Fabray; Something For The Boys (1944) with Merman and Mexican Hayride (1946) with June Havoc.

 In 1946, Fields approached Oscar Hammerstein II with her idea for a musical based on the life of famous female sharpshooter Annie Oakley.
 Hammerstein liked the idea and agreed to produce the show.
 Kern and Fields were signed on to write the songs.
 Kern died before the project got started, and Irving Berlin was hired to replace him.
 Berlin did his own lyrics, he is one of the greats, but Fields and her brother wrote the book for Annie Get Your Gun, while Berlin provided the score.
-The show was a huge success, starring Merman, and running for 1,147 performances.
+The show was a huge success, starring Merman, and ran for 1,147 performances.
 In 1959, she wrote book and lyrics to Albert Hague‘s music for the Broadway musical Redhead with Gwen Verdon, a hit that won six Tony Awards.

 Fields had a remarkably long career, with successes in 1920s through the 1970s, writing some of the most enduring and romantic lyrics for theatre and film songs.
 To me, her words are inventive without being showoff-ish, direct, fresh, almost conversational.